 Cessation of the petroleum activities and disposal of facilities are regulated by the Petroleum Act and Petroleum Regulations.
 Norway acts also in accordance with international regulations and agreements, such as the Oslo-Paris Convention (OSPAR), which stipulates that petroleum facilities can be abandoned after shutdown only in highly extraordinary scenarios.

 Section 5-3 of the Petroleum Act stipulates that the MPE makes disposal decisions.
 Article 60 of the United Nations Convention on the Law of the Sea (UNCLOS) stipulates that facilities shall, as a rule, be removed, and that both removal and potential abandonment shall take place in accordance with internationally accepted standards.
-In accordance with this and the OSPAR Convention, the authorities can make decisions on removal of subsea facilities, floating steel facilities and the topsides of concrete installations without submitting the case to the Storting (Norwegian parliament).
+In accordance with this and the OSPAR Convention, the authorities decide on removal of subsea facilities, floating steel facilities and the topsides of concrete installations.
 However, if disposal of concrete facilities and the jacket on large, fixed steel facilities is subject to OSPAR consultation, it is assumed that countries considering offshore disposal must consult the other countries that are parties to the OSPAR Convention before national authorities take disposal measures.

 Pipelines are not covered by the OSPAR Convention.
 The choice of disposal options is determined in each individual case based on a comprehensive evaluation, where costs are assessed in relation to the consequences for safety, environment, fisheries and other users of the sea.